ahnpj/soc-analyst-portfolio/labs/siem/splunk/Lab03-splunk-cyber-kill-chain-investigation/Lab03-splunk-cyber-kill-chain-investigation.md

 ### Lab Environment Setup
 For this lab, I was provided with a virtual machine (VM) that served as the investigation environment.
 Once deployed, the machine was automatically assigned an IP address labeled as `MACHINE_IP`, which took approximately 3–5 minutes to initialize and become available.
 The VM contained all the event logs required for the investigation, specifically stored in the `index=botsv1` dataset.
 This dataset, released by Splunk, is designed to simulate a realistic environment for security analysis and may include real-world language or expressions.
 The lab’s purpose was to connect to this environment, explore the data sources and source types, and begin performing investigations based on the provided event data.
+- **Event Logs Source**: I was provided [`index=botsv1`](https://github.com/splunk/botsv1), which contained all event data necessary for the analysis.

+#### Independent Checks
+I performed some independent, explaratory checks outside the lab instructions to validate connectivity and practice recon techniques.
-**Target:** `10.201.17.82` (deployed via TryHackMe lab UI)
+- **Target:**  `10.201.17.82` (deployed via TryHackMe lab UI)
-**Context:** I deployed the target machine using the TryHackMe interface and used the provided AttackBox (attacker VM) to perform reconnaissance and basic connection tests.
+- **Context:**  I deployed the target machine using the TryHackMe interface and used the provided AttackBox (attacker VM) to perform reconnaissance and basic connection tests.

 #### Practical Checklist I Used
-Note: The following steps were independent, exploratory checks I performed outside the lab instructions to validate connectivity and practice recon techniques.
 - Deploy the target VM via TryHackMe and copy the Target IP.
 - Open the AttackBox and ensure I am on the lab network.
 - Run `ping` to confirm host is up.